NIH Funding and Award Policies

 In order to build minority student capacity in research, the Ancillary Studies Subcommittee (ASSC) encourages the involvement of African American graduate and undergraduate students.
 Ancillary study applications must be submitted for review at least 12 weeks prior to the deadline for the funding application.

-Investigators are required to notify the JHS Chief Science Officer (CSO) or the Chairperson of the Ancillary Studies Subcommittee (ASSC) of their intent to submit an ancillary study prior to submission.
-In addition, the PI must complete the Ancillary Concept Form.
 The JHS Ancillary Study Resource Unit will review the concept form and provide feedback to the investigators before the proposal may be submitted.

 The JHS Ancillary Studies Subcommittee (ASSC), Steering Committee (SC), and the National Heart, Lung and Blood Institute (NHLBI) Project Office must approve ancillary study proposals prior to submission for funding and prior to implementation.